STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 |:----------------|:------------------------------|:------------|:--------|-----------:|------------:|
 | Rebecca Asiimwe | Senior Bioinformatician BCCRC | Independent | Unknown |        1900|         1969|

 From the above output table, we can see that the operation of the anti join filters and returns rows in the presidents table that do not match values in the parties tibble.
-Here president Rebecca Asiimwe whoes party does not appear in the parties table has been returned as the output from the anti join.
+Here president Rebecca Asiimwe whose party does not appear in the parties table has been returned as the output from the anti join.

 #### anti\_join on parties & presidents